rmmanfred/Personal-Web-Server/README.md

   - -s: Implements silent mode; extraneous output is suppressed
   - -h: get help on how to properly structure the command
 - Makefile can be used to compile program files
+- Testing used by this class (provided by instructors) are contained in the [tests folder](tests)
+  - server_unit_test_pserv.py can be used to properly verify basic funtionality
+  - server_bench.py tests the ability to handle traffic to the server
 - According to the initial contents of the provided code this command should be run to ensure any user executing this code has the proper dependencies:
 To get started, run the script: